madraruatech/plant-waterer/README.md

 # Love your plants
 *IN PROGRESS: Working, but not primetime*

 An automation project using Arduino to water house plants.
+This project is a simple "starter" project to show how to wire up and program an automated plant waterer.

 ## Functionality